DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 Field | Type | Description
 ------|------|------------
-type | string | Specifies the table column type.
-Defines a cell template used to render a row. id | number &#124; string | Specifies the table column id.
-Used to unique identify column of the given type. width? | number | Specifies the table column width. column? | [Column](grid.md#column) | Specifies the associated column.
+key | string | A string used to unique identify table column. type | string | Specifies the table column type.
+Defines a cell template used to render a column. columnId? | number &#124; string  | Specifies the associated user data column id. column? | [Column](grid.md#column) | Specifies the associated user data column. width? | number | Specifies the table column width.

 Can be extended by other plugins.
 See the Extensions section.